Nourish Nova Scotia presents:

 What’s For Lunch? is a special family cookbook made by Nourish Nova Scotia.
 It’s filled with favourite recipes, fun stories, and colourful artwork, all inspired by school food programs across the province.

-English (digital and print) – Available Now!
+English and French (digital and print) – Available Now!

 All proceeds from the sale of this book go directly to supporting school healthy eating programs in Nova Scotia, such as breakfast and snack, cooking clubs, and school gardens.